fmills89/fmills89/README.md

 - 🔭 I’m currently working on becoming an effective full-stack dev!
-- 🧠 I’m currently learning GraphQL.
+- 🧠 I’m currently learning the MERN Stack!
 - 💬 Ask me about anything.
 - 📫 How to reach me:
     - 📧 Email: <a href="mailto:mills_forrest@yahoo.com">mills_forrest@yahoo.com</a>